om-ai-lab/OmAgent/docs/examples/outfit_with_switch.md

    python run_app.py
    ```

-## Example Usage

-The system accepts two types of input:

-1. Image Input:
-   - Upload an image of your clothing item (e.g., a jacket, dress, or sweater)

-2. Text Query:
-   - After uploading the image, you can ask questions like:
-     - "What should I pair this with for today's weather in New York?"
-     - "I will go to work tommorrow morning, what should I wear?"
-     - "Suggest a complete outfit suitable for my next meeting?"

-The system will:
-1. Analyze your uploaded clothing item
-2. Search for real-time weather information for the specified location
-3. Consider both the clothing item and weather conditions
-4. Provide personalized outfit recommendations to complete your look

 ## Troubleshooting

 If you encounter issues:
-- Verify Redis is running and accessible
+- Verify Conductor and Redis are running and accessible
-- Check your OpenAI API key is valid
+- Check your OpenAI API key and Bing API key are valid
+- Check Redis Stream client and Redis STM client configuration
 - Ensure all dependencies are installed correctly
 - Review logs for any error messages